Breaking the cubic barrier in the Solovay-Kitaev algorithm: Appendix: Elkasapy's theorem

 \begin{theorem}[Elkasapy {\cite[Lems.~2.2~\&~2.5]{Elkasapy:lower}}] There is a sequence of words $\omega_1,\omega_2,\ldots \in F_2$ such that $\nil(\omega_n) = f_n$ is the $n$th Fibonacci number, and such that

 when $n \ge 2$.
-Thus, $\lambda \le \log_\phi 2$. \end{theorem}
+Thus, $\lambda \le \log_\phi(2)$. \end{theorem}

 In the statement of \Thm{th:elkasapy}, we use the standard indexing of the Fibonacci numbers with $f_1 = f_2 = 1$.
 It seems possible that the theorem yields the exact minimum value of $\len(\omega)$ whenever $\nil(\omega) = f_n$ is a Fibonacci number.
-Less sharply, Elkasapy conjectures that $\lambda = \log_\phi 2$.
-(Note that $\log_\phi 2$ is transcendental according to the Gelfond-Schneider theorem \cite{Gelfond:hilbert}.)
+Less sharply, Elkasapy conjectures that $\lambda = \log_\phi(2)$.
+(Note that $\log_\phi(2)$ is transcendental according to the Gelfond--Schneider theorem \cite{Gelfond:hilbert}.)

 The proof of \Thm{th:elkasapy} is based on the following recursive construction of two words $\omega_n,\zeta_n \in F_2$.
 We set \begin{eq}{e:elk1} \end{eq} Given that